 The best way to find lymphoma early is to pay attention to possible signs and symptoms.
 One of the most common symptoms is enlargement of one or more lymph nodes, causing a lump or bump under the skin which is usually not painful.
 This is most often on the side of the neck, in the armpit, or in the groin.

-Other symptoms can include fever, night sweats, weight loss, feeling tired, and swelling in the abdomen.
+Other symptoms can include fever, chills, night sweats, weight loss, feeling tired, and swelling in the abdomen.
 More often these symptoms are caused by something other than lymphoma, but it’s important to have them checked by a doctor, especially if they don’t go away or get worse.